Currency: Control and production

 Several countries can use the same name for their own separate currencies (for example, a dollar in Australia, Canada, and the United States).
 By contrast, several countries can also use the same currency (for example, the euro or the CFA franc), or one country can declare the currency of another country to be legal tender.
 For example, Panama and El Salvador have declared US currency to be legal tender, and from 1791 to 1857, Spanish dollars were legal tender in the United States.
 At various times countries have either re-stamped foreign coins or used currency boards, issuing one note of currency for each note of a foreign government held, as Ecuador currently does.

+A reserve currency is a globally recognized currency held in large quantities by central banks and monetary authorities to facilitate international trade, stabilize exchange rates and service debts.
+Since 1944, the U.S. dollar has played a crucial role as the dominant reserve currency, composing approximately 57% of global foreign exchange reserves.

 Each currency typically has a main currency unit (the dollar, for example, or the euro) and a fractional unit, often defined as 1/100 of the main unit: 100 cents = 1 dollar, 100 centimes = 1 franc, 100 pence = 1 pound, although units of 1/10 or 1/1000 occasionally also occur.
 Some currencies do not have any smaller units at all, such as the Icelandic króna and the Japanese yen.

 Mauritania and Madagascar are the only remaining countries that have theoretical fractional units not based on the decimal system; instead, the Mauritanian ouguiya is in theory divided into 5 khoums, while the Malagasy ariary is theoretically divided into 5 iraimbilanja.
 In these countries, words like dollar or pound "were simply names for given weights of gold".
 Due to inflation khoums and iraimbilanja have in practice fallen into disuse.
 (See non-decimal currencies for other historic currencies with non-decimal divisions.)